After EU loss, Macron bets on snap elections in France – DW – 06/11/2024

 In any case, Macron, who has a domestic disapproval rating of 65%, was likely to be forced into early parliamentary elections when trying to pass the 2025 budget later this year, Rahman added.

-Macron may have clinched a rare second term in the Elysee in 2022, but ever since he has presided over a minority government, often struggling to push through his agenda through parliament, more often than not forcing things with constitutional tools that have made him unpopular.
+Macron may have clinched a rare second term in the Elysee in 2022, but he has presided over a minority government ever since.
+He has often struggled to push his agenda through parliament, more often than not forcing things with constitutional tools that have made him unpopular.

 Macron aims to 'defy the polls'

-Pawel Zerka of the European Council on Foreign Relations think tank, told DW that Macron's decision had to be seen through this lens.
-The president risked living the final three years of his term "under the shadow of this result, where he clearly lost to Marine Le Pen."
+Pawel Zerka of the European Council on Foreign Relations think tank told DW that Macron's decision had to be seen through this lens.
+After his party's shortcomings in the European elections, the French president risked living the final three years of his term "under the shadow of result, where he clearly lost to Marine Le Pen."

 Macron would have had to live with her "repeatedly calling him to call on fresh elections and trying to delegitimize his cabinet," he said.